 Introduction

 To maintain a secure and trustworthy marketplace, Super Dispatch enforces strict standards around account verification and marketplace behavior.
-In certain situations, a user’s account may be revoked due to a violation of our Terms and Conditions.
-This article explains what revocation means, why it happens, and what types of activity may lead to an account being revoked.
+In certain cases, a user’s account may be revoked due to serious violations of our Terms and Conditions.

 What Does It Mean to Be Revoked?

-- Revoked Carriers can no longer request or book loads on the Super Loadboard.
+- Revoked carriers can no longer request or book loads on the Super Loadboard.

 Why Are Accounts Revoked?